GSA/fedramp-gov/pages/challenge.md

 <li>Develop and list metrics to successfully monitor and manage initiative post implementation</li></ol>

 <p>Please keep in mind that we do not want to compromise security rigor! </p>
 <p>Submissions will be reviewed by the FedRAMP PMO.
 As a result of this challenge and internal efforts, FedRAMP will define its next big move as a program and communicate the results of this effort through the <a href="/blog">Focus on FedRAMP blog</a>.
-The PMO will also release a Special Notice on FedBizOps and on GSA eBuy as part of a larger coordinated effort to gather ideas from the broadest possible community.
+The PMO will also release a Special Notice on FedBizOpps as part of a larger coordinated effort to gather ideas from the broadest possible community.
 These public announcements will contain a direct link to the FedRAMP website for further details about the ideation challenge.
 </p>
 <p>Thank you for your effort and commitment to partnering with FedRAMP to improve cybersecurity for all.</p>
 <hr>